-New Technologies for Reclamation of Industrial wastewater provides information on the types of industries and wastewaters containing a variety of toxic and recalcitrant compounds present in wastewater.
-It also focuses on the ecotoxicological as well as health hazards created from the chemicals being released along with the industrial effluents.
-It also covers various conventional as well as modern wastewater treatment technologies and their advantages and disadvantages.
+New Technologies for Reclamation of Industrial Wastewater provides information on several types of industrial wastewaters containing a variety of toxic and recalcitrant compounds.
+It also focuses on the ecotoxicological and health hazards posed by the chemicals released along with industrial effluents.
+It covers various conventional as well as modern wastewater-treatment technologies and their advantages and disadvantages.

-- Elucidates information on various types of industrial wastewaters generated, their fate and consequences
+- Elucidates various types of industrial wastewaters generated, their fate and consequences

-- Describes the ecotoxicological and health implications caused as a result of industrial contaminants
+- Describes the ecotoxicological and health implications of industrial contaminants

-- Provides detail on conventional treatment technologies along with modern and emerging wastewater treatment methods
+- Provides details on conventional treatment technologies along with modern and emerging wastewater-treatment methods

-- Discusses the merits and demerits of both conventional as well as emerging treatment technologies
+- Discusses the merits and demerits of both conventional and emerging treatment technologies

 Table of Contents